 - STRB remit and NEOST evidence for 2021

-The STRB remit was received by NEOST (National Employers Organisation for School Teachers) and published by the Government on the 15 December.
-This signals the start of the process for agreeing any pay uplifts and changes to the STPCD.
+The STRB remit was received by National Employers Organisation for School Teachers (NEOST) and published by the Government on the 15 December.
+The NEOST evidence to the STRB was published in February 2021.

 - As anticipated following the CSR announcement on public sector pay restraint and targeting in November, the remit is restricted with the government not asking for any recommendations on teachers pay uplifts this year (pay progression for teachers will continue in line with school pay policies) and a shorter than usual timescale for responding (noon, 17 February 2021).

 - The main focus for the STRB this year is on recommendations on how best to implement the SR 2020 announcement for those earning less than £24k, i.e. £250 for unqualified teachers.

 - In addition, the STRB will consider the wider recruitment and retention issues for teachers, the impact of Covid-19 and affordability of any recommended pay uplifts for councils and schools.

 - The government has confirmed their continued commitment to increase starting salaries to £30,000 nationally whilst accepting that progress towards this will be slower than ministers had stated to be achieved in 2022.

 NEOST written response to the School Teachers’ Review Body - February 2021